KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

         }
     }

-    // Check if player died
+    // Check if the player died
     void check_death() {
-        // If player died, game over, and pause physics if (player_died_) {
+        // If the player died, game over, and pause physics if (player_died_) {
             player_died_ = false;
             game_over_ = true;